 whose signature voice brings warmth and

 vitality to museum and destination audio tours, public service announcements,

 fundraising videos and audio manuals.

 Speaker & Presenter

-Michele has been the announcer for the 2018 and 2019 New York Women in Film and Television (NYWIFT) Muse Awards.
-She was also the awards presenter for the San Francisco Superfest International Film Festival from 2014 through 2016.
-She has participated as a panelist for the inaugural LA ReelAbilities Film Festival in 2018, as a moderator for the 2017 NY Film Festival Media Accessibility Panel, and as Q & A panelist for the 2017 Mill Valley Film Festival.
-Michele initiated and participated on panels in 2016 and 2017 for NYWIFT on incorporating post-production accessible media including audio description and captioning for filmmakers and conducted the same for Women in Film (WIF) in 2018.
-Michele continues to pursue her mission to educate the public about accessible media through guest speaking and facilitating thought provoking panels on the topic.
+Michele has been the VOG announcer for the 2018 and 2019 New York Women in Film and Television (NYWIFT) Muse Awards.
+She was also the awards presenter for San Francisco Superfest International Film Festival from 2014 through 2016.
+She participated as a speaker for the inaugural LA ReelAbilities Film Festival in 2018, as a moderator for the 2017 NY Film Festival Media Accessibility Panel, and Q & A panelist for the 2017 Mill Valley Film Festival.
+Michele initiated and participated on panels in 2016 and 2017 for NYWIFT on incorporating post-production accessible media including audio description and captioning for active filmmakers and she conducted the same for

 meant to strengthen the mind and uplift the soul, she began her dedicated journey of creating and launching various outreach programs.
 In 2012, she began with the Jewish Community Center San Francisco by underwriting four hundred

 performance tickets annually, followed by her initiating a new ticket underwriting program at SFJAZZ designed for LightHouse for the Blind, as well as donating to the Osher Marin Jewish Community Center Senior Arts Excursion Program.
 Michele is a supporter of other organizations such as Broadway Dreams,